 Messe Berlin is set in the Charlottenburg district.
 As the surrounding area is residential, the accommodation choices are somewhat limited.
 Still, being so close to the exhibition centre, it is among the most preferred options by trade fair participants.

 Ku'damm, Berlin’s main shopping area, also offers proximity and easy access to the fairgrounds (direct subway and S-Bahn train lines).
-Its lively character, entertainment, dining and shopping possibilities make it irresistible for anyone who wishes to feel Berlin.
+Its lively character, entertainment, dining and shopping possibilities make it irresistible for anyone who wishes to feel the spirit of Berlin.

 The Tiergarten area lies between Ku'damm and the city centre.
 With direct public transport to the venue in a matter of 25-30 minutes and quick links to Berlin’s top attractions, it is also among the most desirable hotel locations.
 As far as hotel rates go, the area is comparable to Ku'damm.